minstr22/Near-Protocol-warchest/README.md

 The Prerequisite has python3, git and curl toolset, which have been installed in previous step. please run command prompt.

 curl --proto '=https' --tlsv1.2 -sSfL https://raw.githubusercontent.com/near-guildnet/nearup/master/nearup | python3
-Nearup automatically adds itself to PATH: restart the terminal, or issue the command source ~/.profile.
-On each run, nearup self-updates to the latest version.

 Launch validator node
 We recommand to use Officially Compiled Binary to lauch validator node,